• Skip to main content

 • 📋Recipe

-• hard-boiled eggs
+• large eggs - Hard-boiled.

-• black sesame seeds and fresh cilantro - to garnish
+• black sesame seeds and fresh cilantro - To garnish.

-The pickled veggies add the perfect touch of sweetness and tang to the savory filling so don't skip this step!
+Chef's Note: The pickled veggies add the perfect touch of sweetness and tang to the savory filling so don't skip this step!

 How to Make Them